Elote Explosion: 5 Bold Flavors to Make Elote

 Instructions

-• Cook them at about 375 degrees, turning frequently to ensure they cook evenly.
-We want a nice light char but not burnt.
+• We want a nice light char but not burnt.

 • Remove from the grill once the corn is tender (about 15 mins total) and then back inside to prep the rest of our ingredients.